-Beck said its also possible the teens, two males and one female whose identities are not being revealed because they are juveniles, impersonated police officers while driving the cruisers.
+Beck said it's also possible that the teens, two males and one female whose identities are not being revealed because they are juveniles, impersonated police officers while driving the cruisers.
 Law enforcement officials told the Los Angeles Times one of the police cars was stolen from a parking garage at the LAPD Central Division, and another from the 77th Street station in South Los Angeles; Beck said a third car that was missing has been recovered.

 The cadet program is open to young people age 13 to 20 who have at least a 2.0 GPA and "maintain good moral character."
 The goal is to strengthen relationships between the city's youth and police officers and teach them leadership and life skills.
 After completing 18 weeks of training, the cadets can volunteer at stations across the city.
 Beck is calling for a "top to bottom" review of the program, but said the department is still "proud" of it and "we don't want the actions of these three individuals to reflect negatively on the other 2,300 cadets."